 [Edit 16:48 Sunday 14 June 2020] As well as domains, old instagram and twitter accounts are also sought after, especially if they’ve got a bit of a track record and can be used by bad actors to propagate misinformation or just add spurious credibility to an account which is up to no good.
 [Edit 16:48 Sunday 14 June 2020]

-1. Don’t buy more domains than you need – 1 will do
+1. Don’t buy more domains than you need – 1 (yes one) will normally do

 Unless you plan to go global in one great big step, it is a waste of time and money.
 You don’t need the .this version and the .that version – just pick the one that first your sector and localises it.
 Avoid premium (aka exotic) domains, at a discount – it’ll cost you dear in later years.

 There’s a bit of control freakery in all of us, but if you really trust your web host let them handle the domain side, make sure they set the domain to auto-renew.
 I would recommend that you buy a domain for 5 or even 10 years, something which may not be available on all platforms or for the exotic ones.
 Even if it is a short term project, this minimises the risk of “reputation damage” to your organisation from the confusion that could arise if you lost it.

 3. Don’t buy another domain just because you need to create a new website